Focus on Workplace Wellbeing and Relationships in the Workplace to Build High-Performing Teams

 The Inc. article goes on to explain how modern technology, for all of its benefits, plays a big role in increasing isolation.
 Technology is vital to high business and operational performance.
 But to optimize both performance and employee happiness (which are closely linked), organizations have to foster human connections as well.

-The Elements of Workplace Well-Being
+The Elements of Workplace WellBeing

 “These five essentials support workplaces as engines of well-being…Creating a plan to enact these practices can help strengthen the essentials of workplace well-being.”

-The Role of Team Building and Professional Development
+The Role of Team Building and Professional Development in Workplace Wellbeing

 Obviously, applying this model in the workplace requires many things: leadership, executive buy-in and commitment, investment, and creativity among them.

-Protection from Harm
+1. Protection from Harm

 Physical security is a big consideration of course, particularly given recent stories ranging from rude restaurant patrons to abusive air travelers.

-Conflict in the workplace is unavoidable, but our Conflict Resolution Training teaches participants strategies to handle disagreements with respect and professionalism.
-Finally, our DiSC Profile Workshop and MBTI Training enable employees to better understand their own personalities and recognize key traits in others, to eliminate bad habits, minimize conflict, and improve communication.
+Conflict in the workplace is unavoidable, but Conflict Resolution Training teaches participants strategies to handle disagreements with respect and professionalism.
+Finally, DiSC Profile Workshop and MBTI Training enable employees to better understand their own personalities and recognize key traits in others, to eliminate bad habits, minimize conflict, and improve communication.

-Connection & Community
+1. Connection & Community

 Corporate social responsibility (CSR) programs specifically, in addition to incorporating those pillars, create a connection between the workplace and the wider community.
 Working together at events that benefit deserving nonprofits creates an emotionally powerful bond and shared experience among employees.

-Work-Life Harmony
+1. Work-Life Harmony

 So many factors play into healthy work-life balance, from management to company policy to workplace structure.